 Genetic research and management of the Scrapie Disease

 In mid-2008, a research program commenced to transform the ARI Cyprus Damascus goat herd into a nucleus of 300 Scrapie-resistant genotypes, through targeted matings.
 This program allows ARI to gradually issue an increasing number of animals to the farmers.
 These animals are of superior genetic stock and are also considered resistant to the disease.
 In this respect, ARI is contributing decisively to the national effort for combating Scrapie in the Cyprus goat population.
-Since 2009, ARI provided goat breeders with 79 goats, 144 bucks, 410 male and 183 female kids.
+Since 2009, ARI provided goat breeders with more than 1570 genetically improved and scrapie resistant goats (128 goats, 244 bucks, 745 male and 457 female kids).

 Additionally, through collaboration between the Animal Production and Agrobiotechnology Sections, an ARI-funded research programme is in progress for further characterisation of Scrapie genotypes in goats, in order to determine whether there are associations between genotype classes and goat productive and reproductive characteristics.